Tiimber/terminal-notification/README.md

 **General**

-- Move repository from Bitbucket to GitHub and change all links (that can) in this README.md to relative ones
 - Fix so that groups isn't needed in patterns
 - More configuration options, eg. choose which configuration should apply to what command